HD-GEN: A High-Performance Software System for Human Mobility Data Generation Based on Patterns of Life: Introduction

+To mitigate these limitations, researchers are increasingly relying on simulated trajectory datasets which provide scalable, noise free mobility information without privacy risks.
+However, many of the existing trajectory simulators rely on random or simplistic destination selection~\cite{duntgen2009berlinmod, brinkhoff2002framework} or parametric trip distributions~\cite{levandoski2012lars, armenatzoglou2013general}.
+While such approaches are suitable for benchmarking storage systems or query processing, we would argue that they fail to capture the intentional and routine driven nature of real human mobility.
 The Pattern of Life (POL) simulation framework~\cite{kim2020location, zufle2023urban, amiri2024patterns} addresses this gap by modeling human needs, activities, and daily routines.
 POL generates purposeful mobility behaviors such as commuting, dining, and social interactions, producing trajectories that better reflect real world movement semantics (e.g., going to and from work).
 POL has been used to generate large scale datasets with realistic mobility patterns, social interactions, and check-in behavior.
 Prior work includes the generation of fine grained mobility and social network datasets across multiple U.S. cities~\cite{amiri2023massive}, datasets with injected anomalies for mobility anomaly detection~\cite{amiri2024urban}, and a GeoLife calibrated dataset optimized via genetic algorithms to balance realism and scalability~\cite{amiri2024geolife+}.

-In this work, we extend our SIGSPATIAL 2025 short paper~\cite{amiri2025hd} and consolidate our prior contributions~\cite{amiri2024patterns, amiri2024geolife+, amiri2023massive} into a complete and systematic POL based data generation system.
-We introduce a unified software platform that integrates trajectory generation, calibration, processing, and visualization into a coherent end to end pipeline, referred to as HD-GEN (i,e., \textbf{H}uman mobility \textbf{D}ata \textbf{GEN}eration based on POL) .
+In this systems paper, we substantially extend our SIGSPATIAL 2025 short systems paper~\cite{amiri2025hd}, which introduced the software used in our previous studies~\cite{amiri2024patterns, amiri2024geolife+, amiri2023massive}, into a complete and systematic POL-based human mobility data generation system.
+This work is a direct extension of the short paper~\cite{amiri2025hd}, rather than a compilation of the separate studies cited above.
+Compared with the short paper, the present work is substantially expanded and includes significant new technical content, system components, and evaluation results.

+Specifically, we introduce a unified software platform, referred to as HD-GEN, i.e., \textbf{H}uman mobility \textbf{D}ata \textbf{GEN}eration based on POL, that integrates trajectory generation, calibration, processing, and visualization into a coherent end-to-end pipeline.
+HD-GEN is a synthetic mobility data generation platform and is not intended to serve as a digital twin of a specific real-world population, individuals, environment, or transportation system.
+Rather, the data generated by HD-GEN aims at being realistic but not real.
 The platform expands the functionality of POL while emphasizing reproducibility, scalability, and usability for large scale experimental and operational settings.

 Building on the short paper, this extended version makes the following additional contributions: